Categories: bridging loans | guides | bridging loan guides

 What are the risks of a bridging loan?

 Like any type of loan, there are risks associated with refurbishment bridging loans.
-Many bridging loans include additional fees, which can add to the total cost of the loan.
-Given interest is calculated using a monthly interest rate not an annual one (as with a mortgage), the monthly repayments can be expensive.
+Many bridging loans include additional fees, which can be added to the total borrowing.

 Should you get a light or heavy refurbishment bridging loan?